 The National Wilderness Preservation System is comprised of wilderness areas managed by the Bureau of Land Management, Fish and Wildlife Service, Forest Service and National Park Service.
 The dataset available here was created by mining and combining the best available data from these federal agencies into a single dataset representative of the entire wilderness system.
 The Wilderness Institute at the University of Montana's College of Forestry and Conservation, through a unique partnership with these four agencies, maintains and serves this public dataset online in both map service and shapefile format.

-A shapefile of the entire NWPS and our public wilderness feature service and map service are for use by those with GIS mapping software and expertise using and manipulating geographic data.
-Feature level metadata is available for boundaries that have been updated since 7/22/2009.
-This Excel spreadsheet provides the date of last update and contact information for the person, or source, from which the data was obtained.
+A shapefile of the entire NWPS and our public wilderness feature service are for use by those with GIS mapping software and expertise using and manipulating geographic data.
+Feature level metadata is available for all boundaries; this Excel spreadsheet provides the date of last update and contact information for the person, or source, from which the data was obtained.
 Boundaries are generally reobtained from the managing agencies and updated within this dataset annually.